Roodbaraky/NC-News-Solo/README.md

 GET /api/topics:
 - returns an array of all the topic objects with slug and description properties

-GET /api/articles/:article_id:
-- returns an array containing article objects corresponding to the article_id passed as a parameter

 GET /api/articles
 - returns an array of all article objects

+GET /api/articles/:article_id:
+- returns an article object corresponding to the article_id passed as a parameter

+GET /api/articles/:article_id:
+- returns an array containing comment objects corresponding to the article_id passed as a parameter